 Do note that live streaming with Eduvision, however, is an optional package that does cost more.
 Users of this platform can embed video content on various sites.
 Security options are available as well.
 However, the platform does not offer any monetization options to generate revenue.
 Pricing for the platform starts at $997 per year.

 IBM Cloud Video is a video streaming and hosting service, formerly known as UStream.

 This video streaming service targets business Enterprise users primarily.
 However, the platform does include some valuable features for educators as well.
 These features include some simple monetization, security settings, and embedding.
 Pricing for IBM Cloud Video starts at $99 per month, but that plan only supports 720p video resolutions.

-Livestream is another online video platform.
+Vimeo Live (who began merging services with Livestream in 2017) is another online video platform.
 Like IBM Cloud Video, this streaming platform mainly centers on reaching large enterprise users.
-Livestream prices reflect this focus.
+Vimeo Live prices reflect this focus.
 This video streaming service does include monetization features, as well as the ability to embed videos.
 However, many important features are only available on the ($999/month and up) Enterprise plan.
 Livestream also offers a number of hardware integrations.

 Panopto is yet another video streaming service on our list.